NBISweden/knowledgetransfercrashcourses/CondaCrashCourse/README.md

 Did it work?
 Did you get the right version?

 2. Use a text-editor and create your own conda environment file `bedtools.yaml`, google or conda search to find a package for bedtools
 (you can select some version x.y.z.) and add that to the environment file.
-Create the environment and activate it.
+Create the environmentand activate it.
 Check that you can run bedtools.
 3. Add `samtools` to the environment file and update the environment.
 Check that it worked.
 4. Deactivate and remove the environment.